amnesiiac/amnesiiac.github.io/_posts/2023-10-05-linux-blocking-io.md

 the blocking is a general operation that a process give up cpu & hang-up due to waiting for some event.

-inside networking IO semantics, when a process waiting for data from certain socket, if the data is not comming, then set the state of the process from 'TASK_RUNNING' to 'TASK_INTERRUPTABLE'.
-then giveup cpu initiatively, let dispatcher to arrange other procs in 'ready state'.
+inside networking IO semantics, when a process waiting for data from certain socket, if the data is not comming, will set the process state from TASK_RUNNING to TASK_INTERRUPTABLE, and give up cpu initiatively, let dispatcher to arrange other procs in ready state.

 ref: BV1qX4y1H7gm

 <hr>

 ### # the expenses for synchronous blocking
-1) when receiving data from a socket using recv syscall, if no data is arrived, current process will get off from cpu occupytion, and left cpu to another process. here exists an expense for process context switch.
+1 when receiving data from a socket using recv syscall, if no data arrived, current process will get off from cpu occupytion, and left cpu to another process, leading to extra expense of context switch.

-2) when the conenction data is arrived, previous sleep process is wakeup from the notification from ksoftirq context, in which a second time expenses for process context switch.
+2 when the connection data is arrived, previous sleep process is wakeup by the notification from ksoftirq context, in which another expenses for process context switch.

-3) what's more, sync blocking IO model means one process for one socket. in high-concurrency application scenarios, many processes are spawned, which will takeup untolerable memory usage.
+3 what's more, sync blocking IO model means one process for one socket. in high-concurrency application scenarios, many processes are spawned, which will takeup untolerable memory usage.

 if cpu is busying doing context switches, without actually doing the business logics, that's nonsense. if one process for one socket connection, then tons of thousands of connection might be established for a